ruptz/QB-breakcuffs/README.md

-qb-core event minigame for criminals when they get cuffed and are able to break out of them.
+**QB-CORE** event minigame for criminals when they get cuffed and are able to break out of them.
 This works with PS-UI, If you need to change the mini game I will explain that at the bottom of the readme

 **Thank you _https://github.com/varaxium_ for the code**